Omkaragrawal/LinkedinConnectionsHack/README.md

-# LinkedinConnectionsHack

-lazy and wanted to connect to more people on Linkedin.
+lazy and wanted to connect to more people on Linkedin...

 1. add chrome extension `cjs` (add jQuery)
 2. add the following code